 Here are some ways to balance things out:

 Make your intentions transparent.
 Talk to your students about this issue, and ask them to help change the current dynamic.
-This will prepare your quiet students, so they won’t be startled by the sudden shift in attention.
+This will prepare your less active students, so they won’t be startled by the sudden shift in attention.
 It will also help your extroverts understand why they are no longer getting the floor the way they’re used to.
-Some of this might happen behind the scenes: For the class dominators, you might encourage them to limit the number of comments they make to three per class, or offer points any time they paraphrase or build on another student’s comment or question.
+Some of this might happen behind the scenes: For those who frequently dominate the conversation, you might encourage them to limit the number of comments they make to three per class, or encourage them any time they paraphrase or build on another student’s comment or question.
 For those who typically hang back, have them choose a question ahead of time that they feel they could contribute something to, and plan to call on them for that item.

 Increase wait time.
-Typically, female students and those with more reflective learning styles need more time to process higher-level questions.
-This can be accomplished with some good old-fashioned wait time.
-We should be waiting at least three seconds between posing a question and calling on a student to answer.
-(Easier said than done.)
+Students vary in the amount of time they need to process higher-level questions.
+This need can be accomplished with extra wait time.
+We should be waiting at least three seconds between posing a question and calling on a student to answer (easier said than done).
 This gives everyone more time to think about what they want to say.
 Want to go even further?
 Add a “no hands” time, where no one gets to raise their hands at first: You ask the question, EVERYONE thinks for a moment about their answer with their hands down, then give them the go-ahead to raise their hands, then you call on someone.
 You’ll be surprised at what a difference this makes to the number of hands that go up.

 Pre-load discussions.
-Give shy students a head start by slipping them them the discussion questions ahead of time.
-Actually, go ahead and give them to everyone.
-The talkative students could also benefit from some more thinking time.
+Give less talkative students a head start by slipping them the discussion questions ahead of time.
+Actually, go ahead and give them to everyone; all students would benefit from more thinking time.

 Vary discussion formats.
 Any time you can give students a chance to share their thoughts with a smaller audience, you build their courage to share them with the larger group.
-This is where think-pair-share comes in handy: Rather than holding whole-class free-for-alls, put students in groups of 2 to 4 and pose questions one at a time, allowing each group to talk it over with each other first, then call on representatives to recap for the whole class.
+This is where think-pair-share comes in handy: Rather than holding whole-class free-for-alls, put students in groups of two to four and pose questions one at a time, allowing each group to talk it over first, then call on representatives to recap their discussion for the whole class.
 Take this a step further by doing a think-WRITE-pair-share, where each student first considers their own answer, writes it down, then shares it with someone else.
 Not only does this give them more thinking time, it also forces them to answer the question on their own, rather than “what that guy said.”

 Use icons.
 This strategy, described by Ruth Wickham, an English language teacher in Malaysia, is an ingenious way to get active participation from students in large classes.
 “I printed out four sets of little pictures, just clip-art type things, then I cut them up and stuck one on the first inside page of each (participant) workbook.
 The icons were all mixed up, so no one had the same as the person next to them, and there were four of each scattered around the room.”
 She then placed the same icons onto certain slides in her presentation.
 Whenever an icon (such as a duck) appeared on the screen, participants who had a duck on their paper had to come to the front of the room and answer a question or perform a task.
 “The looks on their faces every time they saw an icon appear was just classic!
 We all had a lot of fun and a lot of laughs even with such a big group.”